National TSA VEX Robotics Conference June 27 – July 1

 If you are a student looking for STEM internships or a company looking for interns check out csiip.org

-Registration is open.
-We will be running summer STEM camps this year from June 30 until Aug 8, 2014.
-Learn more today!
+Registration is now open.
+Camps this year run from June 30 until Aug 8, 2014.

 “The Virginia Student Training and Refurbishment program donated 30 laptop computers to Northern Virginia Community College’s SySTEMic Solutions summer robotics camps.

 The computers, acquired from state agencies and private companies, are refurbished by students in the program, who receive IT repair certification for their work.
 Campers used the laptops donated to Northern Virginia Community College to program their robots…”

 “Local elementary through high school students who are craving to learn more this summer are attending new robotics camps teaching the fun side of science, technology, engineering, and mathematics (STEM) concepts.

 The camps, offered under the umbrella of SySTEMic Solutions, have gained popularity in Prince William County; now Loudoun County students can have the same experience…”

 SySTEMic Solutions’ Public-Private Collaborations Key To Meeting Workforce Demands In Northern Virginia

 “More than 150 leaders from government, education and Northern Virginia’s business community convened at Micron Technology Inc. in Manassas yesterday to support the regional expansion of SySTEMic Solutions—a program aimed at recruiting students into the career fields of science, technology, engineering and mathematics…”